petkaantonov/bluebird/API.md

 Create a new promise.
 The passed in function will receive functions `resolve` and `reject` as its arguments which can be called to seal the fate of the created promise.

+`resolve` should be called to render the outcome of  promise if it completes successfully, `reject` on the other hand should be called when the promise failed.

 _Note: In Node.JS it is **very unlikely** that you will ever need to create promises yourself, see [promisification](#promisification)_

 Example: